 Distinction Between "Ground Cover" and "Cover Crop"

 The term ground cover should not be confused with cover crop.
 These are different groups of plants, despite some overlap.
 A cover crop is a plant that is used as a kind of living mulch, usually in vegetable gardening or commercial food production.
 A cover crop is usually an annual plant that is planted in a garden or field and is intended to grow for a season and then be tilled under in order to add nutrients to the soil.
 Ground covers, on the other hand, are ornamental perennial plants that are intended to cover an area of ground for many years.

 Uses for Ground Cover Plants

 Ground cover plants can serve a variety of functions in the landscape:

 - To cover shady areas where turf grasses don't grow well.
-A variety of shade-loving, spreading plants are suitable to this purpose.
+A variety of shade-loving, spreading plants are suitable for this purpose.

-- As covers for intensely hot, dry areas.
+- To serve as covers for intensely hot, dry areas.
 Choose arid-climate plants such as ice plant or sedum (stonecrop) for these locations.

 - For extremely high-traffic areas that don't bear up well when planted with grass.
 Instead, try a sturdy creeping plant such as baby's tears (Soleirolia soleirolii) or creeping thyme (Thymus serpyllum) in these locations.